best-esims-ecuador

 Is it worth getting an eSIM for Ecuador?

-Yes, for most travelers an eSIM is the easiest and most affordable way to stay connected in Ecuador.
+Yes, for most travellers an eSIM is the easiest and most affordable way to stay connected in Ecuador.
 It saves you from expensive roaming fees, lets you skip airport SIM kiosks, and avoids the passport registration that comes with buying a local Ecuadorian SIM card.

 The cost difference is the biggest factor.
-UK travelers using their normal mobile plan in Ecuador often face daily roaming charges.
+UK travellers using their normal mobile plan in Ecuador often face daily roaming charges.
 As a rough guide based on standard pay-as-you-go rates from major UK networks:

 • EE: around £6 per day for roaming in Ecuador